SciML/SciMLBook/README.md

 ## Lecture 0 (Optional): Introduction to Julia

 Learn Julia Session, offered by Steven Johnson.
 Friday September 6, 5-7pm.
-Location TBA.
+Location: 32-141.
 [Lecture Notes in Julia for Numerical Computation in MIT Courses](https://github.com/mitmath/julia-mit).

 This is an optional session for learning to use Julia.
 It assumes no prior